The Hitchhiker's Guide to SQL Injection prevention

-The main and most essential benefit of prepared statements is elimination of all the dangers of manual formatting:
+The main and most essential benefit of prepared statements is the elimination of all the dangers of manual formatting:

-- prepared statement makes formatting inviolable!
+- a prepared statement makes the formatting inviolable!

 This is why manual formatting is so much despised nowadays and prepared statements are so honored.